JoachimGoedhart/ggPlotteR/README.md

 # ggPlotteR
-A Shiny App that demonstrates how plots are encoded with the ggplot2
+A Shiny App that demonstrates how plots are encoded with R/ggplot2

 ### Running the App